CrayLabs/SmartSim/doc/model.rst

         **Activate Dataset Prefixing in the Application**

-        Users can further configure ``Dataset`` prefixing in the application script by using the ``Client`` function ``use_dataset_ensemble_prefix()``.
+        Users can further configure ``Dataset`` prefixing in the application by using the ``Client`` function ``use_dataset_ensemble_prefix()``.
 By specifying a boolean value to the function, users can turn prefixing on and off.